-According to this CBP page updated November 5, 2019, processing times vary by applicant but on average it can up to 3-5 months to be conditionally approved for Global Entry.
+According to this CBP page updated February 14, 2020, processing times vary by applicant but on average it can take up to 6 months to be conditionally approved for Global Entry.

-The average wait time for conditional approval has significantly increased in 2019 compared to 2018.
+The average wait time for conditional approval has significantly increased from late 2018.
 Before the government shutdown, the average wait time was listed as 3 to 5 weeks.
-After the shutdown ended, the wait time increased to 11 weeks then increased again to 100 days in the summer of 2019 and then to 3-5 months in the fall of 2019.
+After the shutdown ended in 2019, the wait time increased to 11 weeks, increased again to 100 days in the summer of 2019 and then to 3-5 months in the fall of 2019.

 Update: On February 6, 2020, the Department of Homeland Security announced that New York residents will no longer be eligible to apply for or renew Global Entry membership and CBP has cancelled all pending applications submitted by residents of New York.
 If you are a New York resident and were waiting for Global Entry approval your application has been cancelled and you should receive a refund.
 Read this post for more information.

 Update: According to this release, the CBP will temporarily suspend operations at Global Entry enrollment centers nationwide until at least May 1, 2020 as a precautionary measure to minimize the exposure of CBP personnel and the public to the novel coronavirus (COVID-19).
 This will likely lead to more delays in the processing time.